WolfieeifloW/pd2filter/README.md

 # Donations
 I've had several people ask to donate.
 This is in **no way** required but is in all ways **very much appreciated**.
 To donate you can use [THIS](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=9JARHKMQ9UU3S&item_name=Project+Diablo+2+Loot+Filter&currency_code=CAD) link to send me money for my work.
+If you wish you can get the "Donator" role in my [Discord](https://github.com/WolfieeifloW/pd2filter#discord) as well!

 # Disclaimer
 For all versions of the filter I take no responsibility for any items that are accidentally hidden and/or do not notify.
 I do try my best to test these filters and ensure they are working properly but there's always room for error.